Sunday, March 23, 2025

 Friend: That sounds a little tricky, but it seems like you made it work.
 What about sound?

 Me: For sound, I had to get creative.
 I used a wired headphone as a microphone.
-It wasn’t ideal, but it worked for what I needed.
-I couldn’t afford a good mic, so it was just about getting decent sound while filming the dance scenes.
-Not perfect, but enough for this project.
+It wasn’t ideal, but it worked for what I needed, it was just about getting decent sound while filming the dance scenes.

 Friend: That’s pretty smart!
 What about editing?
 How did that go?

 Me: Editing was where things got a bit complicated.
-I used Premiere Pro for most of it.
-I already had some basic knowledge, but when it came to all the effects and advanced features, I had a bit of a learning curve.
-I had to watch a lot of tutorials and try things out before I figured it out.
-For the text and fonts, I used Canva.
-And for any graphic design work, I turned to Photoshop to create and tweak the visuals.
+I used Premiere Pro to edit this project.
+I already had some basic knowledge, but when it came to all the effects and advanced features, I had to watch a lot of tutorials and try things out before I figured it out.
+For the text and fonts, I used Canva since I've experienced using this platform before.
+And for very few things I used Photoshop.

 Friend: That’s awesome.
 So, what did you take away from all of that?